JuiceFS vs. S3QL

 |Open source date||2011||2021.1|

-This part mainly evaluates the ease of installation and use of the two products.
+This part mainly evaluates the ease of installing and using the two products.

 During the installation process, we use Rocky Linux 8.4 operating system (kernel version 4.18.0-305.12.1.el8_4.x86_64).